-- Explain consciousness as a continuum, 1. compare theories about the purpose and nature of sleep, and elaborate on the effects of sleep disruption on a person's functioning. - Explain the concepts of mental health and 2. mental illness including influences of risk protective factors, and apply а biopsychosocial approach to explain the development and management of specific phobia, and explain the psychological basis of strategies that contribute to mental wellbeing. - 3.
-Design and undertake practical а investigation related to mental processes and psychological functioning, and present methodologies, findings and conclusions in a scientific poster.
+- Analyse the demand for sleep and evaluate the effects of sleep disruption on a person's psychological functioning. - Discuss the concept of mental wellbeing, apply a biopsychosocial approach to explain the development and management of specific phobia, and discuss protective factors that contribute to the maintenance of mental wellbeing. - Design and conduct a scientific investigation related to mental processes and psychological functioning, and present an aim, methodology and method, results, discussion and conclusion in a scientific poster.